National Black Theatre (Australia): Beginnings

-Coe, Foley, Sheehan and Lester Bostock formed a theatre group that they called the National Black Theatre, and Coe and Sheehan applied on behalf of "Black Theatre" for funding from the Australia Council for the Arts for training and to expand the drama workshops.
+Coe, Foley, Sheehan, and Lester Bostock (brother of Gerry Bostock) formed a theatre group that they called the National Black Theatre, and Coe and Sheehan applied on behalf of "Black Theatre" for funding from the Australia Council for the Arts for training and to expand the drama workshops.
 They were refused due to their inexperience.

 In mid-1972 Maza was invited to come to Sydney, to share his experience, which had included some time working and studying with the National Black Theatre of Harlem, New York City, and experience writing his own material.
 His "professional" status attracted the funding that was needed, and A$5,500 was granted by the Australia Council.
 They rented a house at 174 Regent Street, and for workshops were given use of the hall named Murawina behind a church by Wayside Chapel and the Aboriginal Women's Action Group who operated the children's breakfast program.
 Maza ran the workshops when Coe and Sheehan had to resume their studies.

 When Johnson went to south-east Asia in September to continue her investigation of dance cultures, Phemie Bostock, assisted by Wayne Nicole, took over the co-ordination of the Dance Group.
 Carole proposed an Aboriginal Community Arts – Education Centre to the Aboriginal Arts Advisory Committee, encapsulating the needs and wants of the community.
 Social outlets, and cultural and training programs were needed in Redfern.